 - You will need to pay for your own drinks, refreshments and any public transport costs during the day.

 Your course leader for the day is Brian Lloyd Duckett, a well-known London photographer and professional street photographer.
 Brian runs many workshops in Venice and knows the city well.
 Prior to setting up a successful commercial and editorial photography business, he worked as a press and agency photographer on the streets on London.
 Brian teaches as a Visiting Lecturer on photography degree courses and is a member of the BPPA (British Press Photographers’ Association), the AOP (Association of Photographers) and the IFJ (International Federation of Journalists).
-He is a member of #Awakening, a collective of documentary photographers across Europe and also the founder of Street2020, a UK-based street photography collective.
+He is a member of #Awakening, a collective of documentary photographers across Europe and with headquarters in Venice.

 Brian has a very relaxed yet informative teaching style and offers lots of individual, hands-on coaching.
 His latest book ‘Mastering Street Photography’, is published by Ammonite Press (2016) and is a comprehensive street photography manual.
 The book is the perfect accompaniment to the workshop and you will be offered the opportunity to purchase a signed copy when you check-out.
 If you don’t book a workshop place, you can still buy a copy HERE.